“I Hate Relationships”: Common Relationship Dysfunctions And How To Manage Them

 Solution: While you and your partner do need to spend time together to maintain your relationship, you will still need to have your own separate lives.
 Alone time is vital to mental health and will allow more room to breathe in the relationship.
 Feeling suffocated will only lead to dissatisfaction and a further need to get away from your partner.
 As long as you have a life inside and outside of the relationship, you will be able to have a healthy relationship with others.

-Issue #9.
-You feel like two different people or your lives are incompatible
+Issue #9: It seems like you’re different people or your lives are incompatible

 Passion and looks can lead us into a relationship, but they are not a true measure of whether you and another person should be together.
 You may get into a relationship with someone, only to find that you have very little in common with the other person.
 Even if you like them, they may have different interests, values, or lifestyles that can make it hard for you two to find things to do or enjoy together.
 In addition to these types of issues, you may have lives that feel incompatible as well.
 You may have different schedules that can make it hard to get together or daily demands that put stress on the relationship.
 Despite an attraction and an existing relationship, these issues can make it hard to keep a relationship going.